Manga / Haikara San Ga Tooru

 , is a Japanese shōjo manga series by Waki Yamato.
 It was serialized by Kodansha in the magazine Shōjo Friend from 1975 to 1977, and released in eight volumes.
 The title can be literally translated into English as Here Comes Miss Modern

 or Here Comes Miss High-Collar

-("haikara" being the Japanese version of "high collar"), or Fashionable Girl Passing By.
+("haikara" being the Japanese romanization of "high collar"), or Fashionable Girl Passing By.

 In 1977, it was awarded the 1st Kodansha Manga Award for shōjo.
 It also has been adapted into an anime series from the late seventies, and then into a film and some doramas

 The female lead is Benio Hanamura, a young woman living in the Taisho Era